oroinc/documentation/backend/api/filters.rst

 RequestAwareFilterInterface Interface
 -------------------------------------

-The |RequestAwareFilterInterface| interface must be implemented by filters that depends on a :ref:`request type <api-request-type>`.
+The |RequestAwareFilterInterface| interface must be implemented by filters that depend on a :ref:`request type <api-request-type>`.

 Examples of such filters are |ExtendedAssociationFilter| and |CompositeIdentifierFilter|.